RoboDomo/weather-microservice/README.md

 This microservice queries the Nest Weather API for one or more zip codes and bridges the data to MQTT

+# DEPRECATIN WARNING
+In their infinite wisdom, Google has merged Nest into Google proper and has announced the impending end of their "works with nest" program.
+Thus the API this microservice relies upon is likely to be terminated and this microservice rendered obsolete.

+See here.com-microservice for a much improved weather provider/solution.

 ## Docker build instructions
 You can neatly package this microservice as a Docker container: